-Haulmont develops Addison Lee’s growth into the global taxi market
+Haulmont supports Addison Lee’s growth into the global taxi market

 Addison Lee was founded in 1975 and has grown to become Europe’s largest minicab company with a fleet of over five thousand vehicles and a turnover in excess of £250m pa.

-Since 2008, Haulmont Technology has provided software development services to Addison Lee, managing the on-going development of the company’s award-winning Shamrock system, which manages every aspect of the booking, dispatch, and billing for the company.
+Since 2008, Haulmont Technology has provided software development services to Addison Lee, managing the ongoing development of the company’s award-winning Shamrock system, which manages every aspect of booking, dispatch, and billing for the company.

 Haulmont’s experience of partnering with Addison Lee through a period of huge growth and international expansion is the foundation for the success of the award-winning Sherlock Taxi Solution.
 The cumulative experience of Haulmont developers working in the taxi industry over the last decade and the lessons learned from supporting a world-leading taxi business are fundamental to delivering similar success to Sherlock Taxi clients.